GMPavanLab/dynsight/docs/source/tutorials/getting_started.rst

 workflow of a typical ``dynsight`` usage is described.
 Briefly, the reccomended way to use ``dynsight`` is via loading a trajectory into a :class:`.trajectory.Trj` object, and then using the methods of this class to compute the desired.

-In this tutorial, we will show you a minimal example of construction of a ``dynsight`` analysis workflow; starting from loading a trajectory, computing a descriptor and completing with clustering analysis.
+In this tutorial, we will show you a minimal example of a ``dynsight`` analysis workflow; starting from loading a trajectory, computing a descriptor and completing with clustering analysis.